akhileshappala/Twitter-sentimental-analysis/README.md

 # Twitter-Sentimental-Analysis
 A project from Analytical Vidhya
-A Machine learning project related to twitter sentimental analysis
+A Machine learning project related to twitter sentimental analysis with real data sets

 Tables of Content: